contact us q&a board ARHA Banner

 A. No hound is moved up in the final 10 places to replace a disqualified hound.

-B. In the event that a hound minuses out of the final cast that hound should be placed at the bottom of that cast and not minused out of the hunt as this hound has already won over some hounds that will place.
+B. In the event that a hound minus out of the final cast that hound should be placed at the bottom of that cast and not minused out of the hunt as this hound has already won over some hounds that will place.
 If a hound is scratched for not hunting or running off game it should be disqualified from the hunt.
-(Note: minused out hounds are still subject to XI Running Time rules.)
+(Note: minused out hounds are still subject to X Running Time rules.)

-D. Progressionary Sequence Method
+D. Progressionary Sequence Method:

-b.
-A hound that scored second in his cast should not be placed lower than hounds that scored third or fourth in another cast.
+2. The reasons for using this method are: Some casts may find several rabbits and have high scores, while other casts may find very few rabbits and have low scores or a hound that scored second in his cast should not be placed lower than hounds that scored third or fourth in another cast.

-CAST #1
+CAST 1

-CAST #2
+CAST 2

 Place

-Hound
+Hound #

 Points

-Hound
+Hound #

 Points